 What Is Cyberthreat Intelligence?

-In general, threat intelligence refers to the information used by an organization to better understand past, current, and future threats.
-It provides the context necessary to make informed decisions about your network security, especially after an attack has occurred.
+In general, it refers to the information used by an organization to better understand past, current, and future threats.
+Threat intelligence provides the context necessary to make informed decisions about your network security, especially after an attack has occurred.
 Who’s attacking you and why?
 How much damage could they do in your system?
 Where are your system vulnerabilities?
 The answers to these questions are essentially the building blocks to a disaster readiness plan.

 Cyberthreat intelligence is developed in a process known as the intelligence cycle.